Web3 Company Legal Structure: Operating Company, Foundation, Token (2026)

 Web3 Company Legal Structure: Operating Company, Foundation, Token

-- A Web3 project is usually not one entity: operating company (builds, employs) + foundation/wrapper (protocol/IP, regulators, liability shield) + token (its own instrument).
+- A Web3 project is usually not one entity but three functions: an operating company (builds, employs), a foundation or wrapper (protocol/IP, regulator interface, liability shield), and a token (its own instrument).

 Three functions, often three entities